 About GEMMES: AFD and Macroeconomic Modelling Tools for the Ecological Transition

-The GEMMES Colombia project, in line with AFD's commitment to develop strong sustainability trajectories, aims to:
+The GEMMES Colombia project, which is fully in line with AFD's commitment to strong sustainability, aims to :

-- Highlight possible fragilities in the Colombian economy through a better understanding of the interactions between fiscal, monetary and trade policies and the objectives of the NDC;
+- Highlight potential fragilities in the Colombian economy through a better understanding of the interactions between fiscal, monetary and trade policies and the country's NDC objectives;

-- Assess the macroeconomic impacts of NDC-related investments, particularly in the financial and fiscal sectors;
+- Quantifying the macroeconomic impact of NDC-related investments, particularly in the financial and tax sectors;

-- Provide a decision support tool for policy makers on climate policies, with a view to mitigating the identified consequences without compromising the implementation of Colombia's NDC objectives.
+- Providing a decision-making tool for decision-makers on climate policies, with a view to limiting the consequences identified without compromising the implementation of Colombia's NDC objectives;

 In addition to its specific transdisciplinary approach, which makes this project one of the few to integrate the notion of strong sustainability, the originality of GEMMES lies in its consideration of macro-financial imbalances and the impact of the low-carbon transition on all elements of the balance of payments.